Environmental Safety in the Physician Office Practice

 - Store oxygen tanks that are not in active use in upright stands or chained together to prevent falling and explosive discharge of contents.
 Store oxygen away from flammable items.

-- Check for signage warning that elevators are not to be used in a fire emergency.
+- Assure elevators have signage warning not to use in a fire emergency.

 - Place fire alarms and fire extinguishers in an accessible area.